rjahari/Adobe-Clone/README.md

 # Adobe-Clone
 The clone is build for college as a mini project.
 It is only for educational purpose.
-The clone is build using purly HTML and CSS only (no JavaScriot).
+The clone is build using purly HTML and CSS only (no JavaScript).
+The website is responsive for desktop and mobile phone.